Senkumar/WebLogicStuckThreadAlert/README.md

 http://middlewaremagic.com/weblogic/?p=558

 2.Supplying the property file location during runtime.

 E.g. java -jar -Dcom.serverstate.monitorconfig={path/to}/system.properties {path/to}/ServerState.jar &

-Using Crontab setup it can easily be scheduled for periodical alerts.
+Using Crontab setup, it can easily be scheduled for periodical alerts.

 E.g. For executing for every 20 minutes.
 00,20,40  * * * *  java -jar -Dcom.serverstate.monitorconfig={path/to}/system.properties {path/to}/ServerState.jar &